 Patients randomized to placebo in the Phase 3 cohort will remain on placebo throughout the study, undergoing sham titration.
-Adult patients (>18 years of age) in Phase 2 or Phase 3 cohorts receiving bardoxolone methyl will start with once-daily dosing at 5 mg and will dose-escalate to 10 mg at Week 2, to 20 mg at Week 4, and then to 30 mg at Week 6 (only if baseline ACR >300 mg/g) unless contraindicated clinically and approved by the medical monitor.
-Patients under the age of 18 will receive 5 mg every other day during the first week and begin once-daily dosing with 5 mg during the second week of the study, and then continue with once-daily dosing following the same aforementioned dose-titration scheme based on baseline ACR at Weeks 2, 4, and 6.
+Patients in Phase 2 or Phase 3 cohorts receiving bardoxolone methyl will start with once-daily dosing at 5 mg and will dose-escalate to 10 mg at Week 2, to 20 mg at Week 4, and then to 30 mg at Week 6 (only if baseline ACR >300 mg/g) unless contraindicated clinically and approved by the medical monitor.
 The dosing objective is to titrate patients to the maximum dose determined by baseline ACR, and maintain the maximum dose after initial dose-titration.
 The investigator should discuss any reason for not dose-escalating at Weeks 2 and 4 with the medical monitor.